 “Early access to a defibrillator or AED is a must for someone in cardiac arrest” said Mills.
 He goes on to tell us that each second that goes by during a cardiac arrest the heart is not functioning properly and the brain is not being adequately perfused with oxygen.

-For assistance with purchasing an AED or general questions about CPR training the knowledgeable staff at CPR Educators are available to assist you with all your questions.
-They can be reached at 1-888-564-1122 or by email at info@CPReducatorsinc.com
+For assistance with purchasing an AED or general questions about CPR training the knowledgeable staff at CPR Educators are available to assist you with all your questions regarding their CPR classes and more.
+They can be reached at (919) 639-4848 or by filling on their contact form.